Grevillea althoferorum: Distribution and habitat

 Subspecies althoferorum grows in open kwongan and is only known from a population near Eneabba.
 Subspecies fragilis grows in woodland and is only known from a small population near Bullsbrook.

 Conservation status

+The species is listed as "Endangered" under the Commonwealth Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC) Act.
+Threats to this species include weed invasion, grazing from rabbits, dieback disease (Phytophthora megasperma), land clearing for road, track and firebreak maintenance activities, inappropriate fire regimes, chemical drift from herbicides and fertilizers and lack of genetic diversity.

 Both subspecies of G. althoferorum are listed as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Biodiversity, Conservation and Attractions and an Interim Recovery Plan has been prepared for G. althoferorum.